kasslent/clc-digital-skills/_lessons/module-0.md

 Having a good text editor and learning how to use it to its full potential will help your work flow.
 We'll be using [Atom](http://atom.io) during this program because it has some great integrated features and is totally free!

-Here are some feature to familiarize yourself with:
+Here are some features to familiarize yourself with:

 ### Columns